Git, GitHub and GitLab and their benefits

 .call();

-Git a GitHub
+Git vs GitHub

 Along with Git, you may also see GitHub.
 However, these two terms mean two different things, so it’s important not to confuse them.
 GitHub is a web hosting provider for software development and version control using Git.

-- monitors requirements for new features,
+• tracks requests for new features,

-- manages the tasks,
+• manages tasks,

-- supports continuous integration.
+• supports continuous integration.

-GitHub desktop also provides free hosting for open-source projects and, as of 2019, allows you to host private repositories for free.
+The GitHub desktop also provides free hosting for open-source projects and, as of 2019, allows you to host private repositories for free.

-Git vs. GitHub vs. GitLab
+Git vs GitHub vs GitLab

 Another system that uses Git is GitLab.
 It is a web-based Git repository with wikis, or sites that allow users to add content, and with support for bug tracking.
 Like GitHub, GitLab provides hosting, but also allows the software to be used on third-party servers.

-- GitLab CE: Community Edition
+• GitLab CE: Community Edition

-- GitLab EE: Enterprise Edition
+• GitLab EE: Enterprise Edition

-The individual tools differ from each other in some functions.
+The tools differ in some features.

 Another interesting thing is that GitLab is very popular.
 It is used by well-known companies such as SpaceX, IBM and Alibaba Group.